jordanmunson/jordanmunson.github.com/_posts/2014-09-09-trials-and-errors.md

 tags: update
 ---

 168 days.
 That's how many days it had been between updates to this site.
 For me, that's far too many days.
 When I decided I was going to build this site, I wanted something super crazy and over-the-top.
 Why wouldn't I?
-Turns out that was an incredibly overzealous idea, and ended up really turning me off from making ant updates since I felt like I was never making progress and the site would remain in a mostly sad state of affairs for quite a while.
+Turns out that was an incredibly overzealous idea, and ended up really turning me off from making any updates since I felt like I was never making progress and the site would remain in a mostly sad state of affairs for quite a while.

 In doing some reflection, it would seem that it's been a great learning experience, despite still being far from what I'd initially set out for (and still intend to do).
 Some initial takeaways: